scylj1/scylj1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student in the Department of Engineering at University of Cambridge, Churchill College, supervised by [Dr.Stephan Goetz](https://stephanmgoetz.github.io/).
 My research is about the application of Natural Language Processing (NLP) and Large Language Models (LLMs) in the patent domain, including patent analysis and patent text generation.
-If you are interested in related topics, please feel free to contact me.
+If you are interested in related topics, please feel free to contact me!

 Prior to this, I obtained my master degree in Advanced Computer Science at University of Cambridge and bachelor degree in Computer Science with Artificial Intelligence at the University of Nottingham.

 # 🔥 News